czernika/brocooly/README.md

 1. During installation process you may see **WordPress database error: Table doesn't exist** error.
 It is appears as database is not set but you're already connected to it with `.env` file credentials.
 2. Fatal error with `sqlite3` PHP module.
 No PHP downgrade allowed so the only option is to disable SQLite3 extension.
-3. First time login - may not redirect to admin-panel although successfully being authenticated.
+3. First time login by 'wp-admin' - may not redirect to admin-panel although successfully being authenticated.
+If login by 'wp-login.php' - no problem.
 4. Errors within `functions.php` bypassing maintenance mode
-5. TinyMCE Editor may not be initialized.
-Init it by `wp_enqueue_editor()` on `admin_enqueue_scripts`